Center for Biological Chemistry Graduate Program

 Sometime in your second semester, you will confer with your research mentor to form a Supervisory Committee.
-The purpose of this committee is to evaluate your progress in the degree program, to offer a support network within the University, and to assist you with practical guidance in your research project.
+The purpose of this committee is to evaluate your progress in the degree program, to offer a support network within the University of Nebraska-Lincoln, and to assist you with practical guidance in your research project.
 Your committee is chaired by your research advisor and must consist additionally of three other Biochemistry faculty members and one faculty member from outside the Department.

 Each year, you will schedule a meeting with your Supervisory Committee.
 At the meeting, you will present a 20-30-minute talk about your research progress to date, and your goals for the coming year.
 The Committee will question you during your presentation to ascertain your level of development as a scientist, and will advise the Graduate Program Committee whether you are making satisfactory progress toward the degree objective.
 If progress is deemed insufficient, it is also the responsibility of the Supervisory Committee to forward recommendations for improvement, probation or termination where warranted.

 All CBC graduate students are required to take the following courses: